How Matthew Koma Became Hilary Duff's Ultimate Prince Charming

 For Duff, it looked like landing the role of confident, ambitious book editor Kelsey Peters on Younger, the sitcom TV Land premiered in 2015 and recording her first new album in nearly a decade.

 While Breathe In.
-Breathe Out. (released just three months after Younger's premiere) largely reflected back on her split with Comrie it brought her face-to-face with her future as Duff teamed with a certain in-demand producer to pen the title track.
+Breathe Out. (released just three months after Younger's premiere) largely reflected back on her split with Comrie it brought her face-to-face with her future as Duff teamed with a certain in-demand producer to pen the title song.

 "It's the title of a track on the album that I did with Matthew Koma, and it stuck with me," she told Entertainment Weekly of the name inspiration.
 "Over the past few years of my life it's just been something that really helped me—just taking a deep breath in and letting a deep breath out.
 It can be a good thing, it can be a struggle, it can be a power thing—it's just a good reminder for everyone to remember to do that.
 It's a relief."

 Though their collaboration didn't instantly lead to teaming up outside the studio—Duff would go on to briefly date trainer and Rise Nation founder Jason Walsh first—the baseline was there.
-"They had great chemistry in the studio," a source told Us Weekly.
+"They had great chemistry in the studio," a source told Us Weekly at the time.
 "Hilary thinks Matt is very talented and cute."

 Frazer Harrison/Getty Images for Entertainment Weekly

-A January 2017 red carpet debut at a pre-SAG Awards party turned into the pair jetting off to Costa Rica the following month, but by March the couple had pressed pause, dueling schedules (he was on tour; she was stationed in New York City filming Younger) proved to be their undoing.
+A January 2017 red carpet debut at a pre-SAG Awards party turned into the pair jetting off to Costa Rica the following month, but by March the couple had pressed pause, dueling schedules (he was on tour; she was stationed in New York City filming Younger) having proved to be their undoing.

-But, as Duff would share on The Talk that December, two months after the pair reunited for a third time, a previous split clearly not gaining as much traction, "Timing is such a big deal...third time's a charm!"
+But, as Duff would share on The Talk that December, two months after the pair reunited for a third time, "Timing is such a big deal...third time's a charm!"
 Her working theory, she continued, is "that you have history and a past with someone and love, and just because it doesn't work out the first time, as long as there's not too much damage done, then, it can always work out again."

 Which it did, now that their previous obstacles were out of the way.
-Koma turned up to celebrate Duff's epic 30th birthday bash in September 2017, cementing his role as girlfriend.
+Koma turned up to celebrate Duff's epic 30th birthday bash in September 2017, cementing his role as boyfriend.
 "Since Matt got back from tour, they've been seeing each other again," an insider explained to E!
 News at the time.
 "Him being gone on tour was the main reason things didn't work out the first time around, so now that he's back, they picked up right where they left off."

 That meant spending most of their weekends together, talking about diving back into the studio for another collaboration where Duff could make use of the guitar he gifted her on her birthday and just generally talking about how happy they were together.